-The Board of Directors and Shareholders
+To the Board of Directors and Stockholders of MPI Corporation

-MPI Corporation

-We have audited the accompanying consolidated balance sheets of MPI Corporation and subsidiaries as of December 31, 2015 and 2014, and the related consolidated statements of comprehensive income, changes in equity, and cash flows for the years ended December 31, 2015 and 2014.
+We have reviewed the accompanying consolidated balance sheets of MPI Corporation and its subsidiaries as of March 31, 2016 and 2015, and the related consolidated statements of comprehensive income for the three-month and three-month periods ended March 31, 2016 and 2015, and the consolidated statements of changes in equity and of cash flows for the three-month periods then ended.
 These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to issue a report on these consolidated financial statements based on our audits.
+Our responsibility is to express a conclusion on these consolidated financial statements based on our reviews.